-Note 8.
-GND pin current is tested with $V{INP} = V{OUTP(NOMINAL)}$ or $V{INN} = V{OUTN(NOMINAL)}$ and a current source load.
+Note 8: GND pin current is tested with $V{INP} = V{OUTP(NOMINAL)}$ or $V{INN} = V{OUTN(NOMINAL)}$ and a current source load.
 This means the device is tested while operating in its dropout region.
 This is the worst-case GND pin current.
 GND pin current decreases slightly at higher input voltages.

-Note 9.
-Positive current flow is into the pin.
+Note 9: Positive current flow is into the pin.
 Negative current flow is out of the pin.

-Note 10.
-For input-to-output differential voltages from INN to OUTN greater than -7V, a $-50\mu A$ load is needed to maintain regulation.
+Note 10: For input-to-output differential voltages from INN to OUTN greater than -7V, a -50μ A load is needed to maintain regulation.

-Note 11.
-Reverse output current is tested with the INP pin grounded and the OUTP pin forced to 1.22V.
-This current flows into the ADJP and OUTP pins and out the GND pin.
+Note 11: Reverse output current is tested with the INP pin grounded and the OUTP pin forced to the nominal output voltage.
+This current flows into the OUTP pin and out the GND pin.